retowuest/github-course-starter/_assignments/01-homework.md

 ### Introduction

-The introduction provides basic information about the source:
+The introduction provides basic information about the source.
+This includes:

-* The authors and publication you are responding to
+* The names of the authors and the publication you are responding to

 * A brief summary of the main idea, arguments, and evidence the authors present